 Guidelines for dealing with chemical and radiological incidents on ships, table top exercise and training material: Practical guidance to competent authorities to conduct risk assessment and deal with chemical/radiological incidents on ship and training material will be developed.
-A table top exercise

-This work package will produce:
+A table top exercise will be conducted to test guidance This work package will produce:

-- guidance on responding to chemical and radiological events due to accidental or deliberate release or outbreaks based on existing guidance (IMO); - risk assessment and response measures to be implemented by Points of Entry; - support IHR implementation related to contingency planning.
+• guidance on responding to chemical and radiological events due to accidental or deliberate release or outbreaks based on existing guidance (IMO);

+• risk assessment and response measures to be implemented by Points of Entry;

+• support IHR implementation related to contingency planning.